uOttawa-Makerspace/MakerSpaceRepo/doc/useful_terminal_commands.md

 rails c -e development
 ```

-If the console exits after each exception, try doing `$SAFE=0` first
+If the console exits after each exception, try doing `$SAFE=0` first or place it in your `.pryrc` file

 5. Launch Rails Console (Staging/Production Environment)